dannysheehan/devops-workstation/README.md

 Configuration for devops workstation.

-Final phase will be to put under puppet control.
+Final phase will be to put under ansible control so you can easily push out profiles to the servers you manage.

 ## devops .bashrc